 The address of Daigoji is: 22 Higashioji-Cho, Daigo, Fushimi-Ku, Kyoto 601-1325, Japan

-It is easy to arrive via the Tozai subway line although there’s paid car parking if you prefer.
-For visitors arriving at the Daigoji Tozai subway station it is an easy 15 minute walk in an easterly direction to the temple.
-Alternatively there’s a local bus that goes out there on a loop circuit, that means you get back on the bus at exactly the same spot you got off, not the other side of the road, the bus fare for that is Y2oo.
+It is easy to arrive via the Tozai subway line although there are paid car parks if you prefer.
+For visitors arriving at the Daigoji Tozai subway station, it is an easy 15-minute walk in an easterly direction to the temple.
+Alternatively, there’s a local bus that goes out there on a loop circuit, that means you get back on the bus at exactly the same spot you got off, not the other side of the road, the bus fare for that is Y2oo.

 Other useful information for planning your visit to Kyoto